UMIACS/rgwadmin/README.md

 [Ceph Object Storage](http://docs.ceph.com/docs/master/radosgw/) page for more information.

 Version 2.3.1 was the last to support Python 2.
+As of version 2.4.0 we support using V4 signing for requests to the Ceph RGW Admin server only.

 ### Compatibility
 rgwadmin implements all documented Admin API operations or recent versions of